MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/sites/sites-and-site-collections-overview.md

 ![Diagram of a site collection](../media/DiagramOfSiteCollection.gif)

 The SharePoint Server 2019 modern experience is similar to the experience in SharePoint Online.
 The main difference is Hub sites aren't available in SharePoint Server.
-We do recommend that you use the same process as in SharePOint Online, create site collections for each unit of work instead of creating subsites.
+We do recommend that you use the same process as in SharePoint Online, create site collections for each unit of work instead of creating subsites.
 This will make it easier when migrating your SharePoint farm to SharePoint Online.

 The following guidelines show the relationship between SharePoint Server sites and site collections, and content databases: